-- Sorting function By clicking a column of the table head, you sort the data in ascending or descending order (depending on the active setting - ascending or descending order (depending on the active setting).

-Moving columns - You can arrange the columns in any sequence you want by clicking a column of the table head and then moving it with the mouse key pressed down.
+- Sorting function By clicking a column of the table head, you sort the data in ascending or descending order (depending on the active setting). - Moving columns You can arrange the columns in any sequence you want by clicking a column of the table head and then moving it with the mouse key pressed down.
 The TNC does not save the current column sequence when you exit the tool management (depending on the active setting). - Showing additional information in the fillable form view The TNC displays tool tips when you leave the mouse pointer on an active input field for more than a second and when you have set the EDIT ON/OFF soft key to ON.